Learn About Prescription Drug Misuse

 - Prescription drug misuse is highest among young adults ages 18 to 25.
 14.4 percent of this age group misused prescription drugs in the past year.

 - Prescription drugs are one of the top drugs of choice among 12th-grade students, following alcohol, marijuana, and tobacco.

 - Youth who use prescription drugs are also more likely to smoke cigarettes, engage in heavy drinking, and use illicit drugs, including marijuana and cocaine.

-- Drug overdoses are a leading cause of injury-related death in the U.S. More than 67,000 people die from drug overdoses with 70% of those deaths due to an opioid drug.
+- Drug overdoses are a leading cause of injury-related death in the U.S. More than 67,000 people die every year from drug overdoses with 70% of those deaths due to an opioid drug.